sdc/moodle-block_leap/readme.md

 ## Installation

-* Copy the 'leapgradetracking' folder into blocks/
+* Copy the 'leap' folder into blocks/
 * Visit your Moodle as admin and click on Notifications, follow prompts.

 ## Use